 We run the engine mostly between 1600 and 1800 rpm.
 Max is just under 3000 rpm.
 This gives fuel consumption just as in excess of 2 l/h.
 Keeping the revs low like this, “Tatt av vinden” makes no more than five knots, but the range is most important when cruising.

 The fuel tank is of 240 l.
 That is not much for the longer crossings, but we have some jugs in the reserve.
 Now we are down to four jugs, it is ok in the Caribbean, but we were up in the twelve when we let out from the BVI directly to the Azores in 2009.
-We used the content from some of them, but there was little to see of the Azores high that year, and there was a good deal of sailing also on this direct route.
+We used the content from some of them, but there was little to see of the Azores High that year, and there was a good deal of sailing also along this direct route.

 This one has only the lack of that it has no gyro.
 Thus, the Marpa-feature on the radar is useless.
 The autopilot has otherwise been used diligently and has worked almost flawlessly.
 It controls the boat under most circumstances, but if we have stormy weather, we always sit helm.
 The autopilot is a Raymarine ST 6002, with S3 drive unit and the associated course computer.